 Violations of the Liskov substitution principle or the Contract Model can result in system malfunctions as additional preconditions of redefinitions or promised postconditions of interfaces are not met.

 An alternative inheritance semantics is that of “has-a”-relationships, usually appearing in programs in languages with multiple inheritance, where the paradigm is sometimes referred to as a “mix-in”.
-It is in stark conflict with the Liskow Principle: A polymorphic variable motor of class engine should not be able to hold a car, merely because the subclass car was created by a mix-in of the class engine to the class vehicle.
+It is in stark conflict with the Liskow Principle, since a polymorphic variable motor of class engine should not be able to hold a car, merely because the subclass car was created by a mix-in of the class engine to the class vehicle.

 The principles stated above apply to implicit as well as explicit preconditions and postconditions.
 Explicit conditions permit formal reasoning tools to be applied.